ArifShariar/auc-dais-backend/Postgres-CreateUser-Instructions/Postgres-CreateUser.md

     This will ask for the password of the user aucdais.
 Type the password **1234** as we have defined earlier.

     ![Untitled](Postgres-CreateUser%20a589ba65675443e4912d5b8c554c6880/Untitled%201.png)
+3. If you have created a user, then proceed to create a database.
+   1. Open PGAdmin4 software
+   2. Create a new Database
+   3. Give the database the name 'auc-dais', set all necessary options
+   4. Without creating a database, the application will show errors.